dreadwrr/Recentchanges/README.md

 which is just updating the .bat files to point to the executable <br><br>

 # Nuitka instruction <br>

+This can be built with nuitka to produce a single binary that extracts at runtime

 pip install nuitka <br>

 ```